davidajnered/simple-post-preview/readme.txt

 === Simple Post Preview ===
 Contributors: davidajnered
 Donate link: http://www.davidajnered.com/
-Tags: simple, post, preview
+Tags: simple, post, preview, category, pushes
 Requires at least:
 Tested up to: 3.0.1
-Stable tag: 1.0
+Stable tag: 1.0.1

 Simple Post Preview is a multi-instance widget that displays (a part of) the latest post from a category.